stefanos1316/sendMail/README.md

 	* Performance implications of the Training
 	* Performance implications of the Prediction

-* Which machine learning algorithms more energy and run-time performance-efficient for the selected tasks?---Here we try to find out which ML algorithms, among the selected ML frameworks, perform better for particular tasks.
+* Which machine learning algorithms are more energy and run-time performance-efficient for the selected tasks?---Here we try to find out which ML algorithms, among the selected ML frameworks, perform better for particular tasks.